 The Orioles deal minor league prospect John Mason and veteran outfielder Curt Blefary to the Astros for Elijah Johnson, Enzo Hernandez, and hurler Mike Cuellar.
 The right-hander from Cuba will spend eight years with Baltimore, averaging nearly 18 wins a season.

 The Giants sign Yankee free agent Dave Righetti (1-1, 3.57, 36 saves) to a four-year deal worth nearly $10 million.
 After the South Bay native's playing days are over, the left-handed reliever will become the club's long-time pitching coach.

-The home run ball Cal Ripken hit on the night he tied Lou Gehrig's record is sold by Michael Stirn, a 32-year carpenter who caught the historic horsehide, to a Maryland businessman at an auction for $41,736.
+The home run ball Cal Ripken hit on the night he tied Lou Gehrig's record is sold by Michael Stirn, a 32 year-old carpenter who caught the historic horsehide, to a Maryland businessman at an auction for $41,736.
 The lucky Oriole fan had offered the ball back to the Baltimore third baseman through the club, but never received a reply.

 The Red Sox announce the signing of Terry Francona to a three-year deal, with an option for a fourth, to be the team's manager.
 The 44 year-old former Phillies' skipper replaces Grady Little, who became the scourge of Red Sox Nation after failing to remove Pedro Martinez in Game 7 of the ALCS.

 Reaching a preliminary deal with the Dodgers a day before baseball's winter meetings, Rafael Furcal agrees to a $39 million, three-year contract to play shortstop in the City of Angels.
 The 28 year-old Dominican infielder was also strongly pursued by the Braves, his former team for the past six seasons, and the Cubs.